thinkshout/thinkshout/blog/_posts/2014-10-03-getting-started-with-behat.md

     And I should not see "My account"
 ```

-Indentation is only for readability, and has not impact on how the tests are run.
+Indentation is only for readability, and has no impact on how the tests are run.

-Now let's look each line and see what each is doing.
+Now let's look at each line and see what each is doing.
 The first few lines are essentially comments.

 ```Feature: Log in and out of the site.```